gogo-boot/e-board/README.md

 # e-board: ESP32-based Station Information Board

 ## Overview
-This project is an ESP32-powered electronic board that displays station information, retrieves real-time data from the RMV API, and provides a web-based configuration interface.
+This project is an ESP32-powered electronic board that displays station information, retrieves real-time data from the RMV API, fetches current weather information, and provides a web-based configuration interface.
 It is designed for easy deployment and configuration via WiFi and a modern web UI.

+## Weather API Integration
+- The board fetches current weather data using the Open-Meteo API, which provides free access to Deutscher Wetterdienst (DWD) weather data for Germany and Europe.
+- Weather is retrieved based on the device's latitude and longitude (from Google Geolocation API).
+- The city or nearest location name is determined using OpenStreetMap Nominatim reverse geocoding.
+- Weather information (temperature, condition, location) is available for display or further use in the application.

 ## Features
 - ESP32-C3 support (tested on simple mini dev boards)
 - WiFi configuration via captive portal (WiFiManager)
-- **Automatic location detection:** The device uses WiFi scanning and the Google Geolocation API to determine its current latitude and longitude, which are then used to find nearby stations.
+- **Automatic location detection:** The device uses WiFi scanning and the Google Geolocation API to determine its current latitude and longitude, which are then used to find nearby stations and fetch weather data.
+- **Weather API integration:** Fetches current weather (temperature, condition) for the device’s location using Open-Meteo/DWD.
+- **City/location name lookup:** Uses OpenStreetMap Nominatim to get a human-readable city or location name from coordinates.
 - RMV API integration for real-time station and departure info
 - Web server with:
   - Dynamic station selection page